This caramel apple upside down cake has all the great flavors of a caramel apple baked on top of a buttery and moist vanilla cake.

 Caramel Apple Upside Down Cake

-Caramel apples baked on top a light, fluffy and buttery vanilla cake.
+Caramel apples baked on top a moist and buttery vanilla cake.

 Prep Time30 minutes